 In this unit children will explore the sculptural qualities of malleable materials and natural objects; developing the use of tools and joining techniques; designing and making clay animal sculptures.

-3D landscape art.
+How can I use natural objects to make a 3D landscape picture?
 To create natural 3D landscape pictures using found objects.

 Painting animal sculptures.
 To make a 3D clay sculpture using the designs created last lesson.
 To share their creation, explaining the processes they have used.